 These occupations will frighten many introverts, regardless of their high salaries.
 Anyone struggling to make a living in these professions may feel very unfinished or burnt down after a few years.
 Therefore, the choice of occupations is critical for introverts.

 The good thing is that you don’t have to extrovert yourself to function.
 Introverts must not feel as if they are on the outskirts or as though they are cut off from significant work, enabling them to thrive and develop their careers.
 Instead of maintaining personal links, an introvert can choose a task that leaves more time to work on his own.
-After the pandemic, the introverts become more productive because they like to lock down and social distancing, as many official reports claimed.
+After the pandemic, the introverts became more productive because they liked to lock down and social distancing, as many official reports claimed.

 When searching for a career, introverts should pursue jobs that allow them to work individually instead of in a big community.
 It is also vital for introverts to work in a peaceful space and to have an opportunity to work with open-minded persons who are good communicators.